Wednesday, April 8, 2020

 barrio golf book

-this article (and the book) is UNDERGOING MAJOR RECONSTRUCTION. i invented a simpler and more reliable target strip. i also invented a more modular hitting cage that is safer and easier to assemble and disassemble. estimated completion time is end of april.
+this article (and the book) is UNDERGOING MAJOR RECONSTRUCTION. i invented a simpler and more reliable target strip. i also invented a more modular hitting cage that is safer and easier to assemble and disassemble. estimated completion time is end of august.

 this article is a mirror of the barrio golf book. the pdf version can be downloaded by clicking on the following link: